 I declare ACM and IEEE as my seminary enemies LOL

 bitches I don’t have dollars to buy each paper that seems important/may help to my seminary.

 How I pratice drawing things, now in a tutorial form.

 The shrimp photo I used is here

 Show me your shrimps if you do this uvu

 This is the best art advice ever and you should all listen to it because it’s basically what I’ve been telling people for years.

-(via potatow)8 months ago
+(via potatow)1 year ago